LinusReuter/lemon_markets_sdk/README.md

 from lemon_markets.helpers.time_helper import *

-current_time()  # returns the current time as a timezone aware datetime object. time(year= , month= , day= , hour= , minute= , second= )  # all params require an integer and are optional.
-If paramameter is not set the current year/month/... is used.
-Returns a timezone aware datetime object.
+current_time()  # returns the current time as a timezone aware datetime object.

+# all params require an integer and are optional.
+If parameter is not set the current year/month/... is used.
+# Returns a timezone aware datetime object.
+time(year= , month= , day= , hour= , minute= , second= )

 # mostly for internal use:
 datetime_to_timestamp(datetime) # creates an UTC timestamp from the given datetime objects.